 preferred daily routines.
 These two people would likely present quite differently in session, and thus the Autism diagnosis may be missed in the person with co-morbid conditions.

 Second, rarer diagnoses are often misunderstood and more difficult to confirm, even for trained clinicians.
 Dissociative Identity Disorder (DID) is a great example.
-Often times, when a DID diagnosis is expected, the person is referred to a specialist due to the complexity of the diagnosis and the nuanced training that is required to diagnosis and treat DID.
+Oftentimes, when a DID diagnosis is expected, the person is referred to a specialist due to the complexity of the diagnosis and the nuanced training that is required to diagnose and treat DID.

-Third, many diagnoses appear relatively straight forward on paper, but are easily misconstrued.
+Third, many diagnoses appear relatively straightforward on paper but are easily misconstrued.
 Obsessive Compulsive Disorder (OCD) is one commonly misunderstood diagnosis.
 Even as a trained clinician, I have had difficulty deciphering the difference between Generalized Anxiety Disorder (GAD) and OCD when working with a client.
 Someone with GAD has anxiety about many things; by definition, their anxiety has generalized.
 However, it can appear at times that someone with GAD is engaging in compulsive behaviors.
-For example, someone with GAD may become preoccupied by fears of over-withdrawing their bank account.
-They may check their bank account after ever purchase to make sure that they have not been hacked or that they have sufficient funds.
+For example, someone with GAD may become preoccupied with fears of over-withdrawing their bank account.
+They may check their bank account after every purchase to make sure that they have not been hacked or that they have sufficient funds.
 From far away, this could appear to fit into OCD, however, it is not necessarily the case.
 Clinical experience and consultation would be the most helpful in diagnosing this person accurately.

 Fourth, it is inevitable that human beings will resonate with one or more symptoms of a variety of disorders.
 All symptoms have a clinical threshold that needs to be surpassed for the symptoms to be deemed a formal diagnosis.
 Part of what trained clinicians are skilled at is deciphering the difference between clinical and subclinical levels of a given symptom.